chgroeling/cpp_realtime_patterns/README.md

-# Software design patterns in c++ with focus on realtime applications.
+# Software Design Patterns in C++ with a Focus on Real-Time Applications

 ## Introduction
 Design patterns offer standard solutions to frequently encountered issues in software design.